droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 ## Conclusion

 I find myself somewhat torn over using something as powerful and unpredictable as a Generative AI model to parse data.
 Honestly, I can't think of another method that achieves this level of complexity and capability.
 If you know of any alternatives, I’d love to hear about them!
+I have been testing this approach with a variety of unstructured data, and the results have been promising.
+It just takes this seemingly impossible task and makes it possible.
+With the parallel processing and plugins, the system was able to handle large volumes of data and perform complex transformations with ease.
 However, I've encountered some challenges, particularly with hallucinations and inaccuracies when calling functions or plugins.
 Sometimes it works flawlessly; other times, it doesn't respond as expected, even with identical inputs.
 This inconsistency leads me to conclude that while this tool is indeed powerful, it isn’t quite ready for autonomous use in production settings without oversight.

 To reliably utilize such a system in production, a mechanism to verify the accuracy of the data—like a human-in-the-loop system—would be necessary.
 Despite these challenges, I'm quite pleased with choosing Microsoft Semantic Kernel.
 As demonstrated throughout this article, it provides a robust and flexible framework that simplifies the development of AI solutions, equipped with features that make it feel more production-ready compared to the OpenAI SDK.